 - ensure you’re getting help from the most appropriate source

 - provide you with some helpful resources or information.

 If you and the wellness educator agree that you would benefit from individual, short-term solution-focused counselling, you will be offered a full appointment.

-You can decide whether you would like to talk with a wellness educator online, face to face or telephone, whatever suits your preference.
-Online counselling is real time face-to-face support with a wellness educator using free and secure Zoom conferencing technology.
+You can decide whether you would like to talk with a Wellness Educator online, face to face or telephone, whatever suits your preference.
+Online counselling can either be real time face-to-face support or Live Chat with a Wellness Educator using free and secure Zoom conferencing technology.
 The free and confidential session lasts up to 50 minutes.
 You can also choose Email Counselling as another way of talking to a Wellness Educator.

 How to access online counselling